Elite Male Blood Test Panel

 · Avoid trans fats altogether – these can be found in margarine as well as other refined carbs

-CBC (complete blood count) is also measured, including hematocrit which means the volume of red blood cells in the bloodstream.
+CBC (complete blood count) is also measured as part of this panel, including hematocrit which means the volume of red blood cells in the bloodstream.

 Several elements are measured in a CBC test such as the amount of red blood cells (which are vital for carrying oxygen and nutrients to tissues and organs), white blood cells (responsible with neutralizing viruses and bacteria), RDW (red blood cell distribution), MCV (mean corpuscular volume), and others.